-As mentioned in Section \ref{Section:Grid} we define our EoR signal model directly in $(k_x, k_y, k_z)$ space, using the set of $(k_x, k_y)$ points that correspond to the set of $N_{\mathrm{uv}}$ gridded UV coordinates that we include in our analysis as discussed in section \ref{Section:Interferometry}.
-These $(u,v)$ coordinates can be translated directly to $k_x, k_y$ coordinates through the relations:
+As mentioned in Section \ref{Section:Grid} we define our EoR signal model directly in $(k_x, k_y, k_z)$ space, using the set of $(k_x, k_y)$ points that correspond to the set of $N_{\mathrm{uv}}$ gridded UV coordinates that we include in our analysis.
+These $(u,v)$ coordinates can be translated directly to $k_x, k_y$ coordinates through the relations,

 with $D_m$ the transverse comoving distance from the observatory to the redshift of the EoR observation.